TreeBASE/treebase/doc/v3/user-story-04-review.md

 ## Prerequisites

-- User must be logged in with reviewer privileges
-- Study must be assigned to the reviewer
+- Data submitter has provided the reviewer with a URL with a special access token in the query string
+- Reviewer visits the website via this URL to access the unpublished study

 ## Current Pages

 *TODO: Identify and list all current pages that apply to this user story*

-- [ ] Review queue/dashboard
+- [ ] Reviewer popup
 - [ ] Study review page
 - [ ] Tree review interface
 - [ ] Matrix review interface
 - [ ] Taxa review interface
 - [ ] Analysis review interface
-- [ ] Comment/feedback entry
-- [ ] Approval/rejection interface

 ## Navigation Flow

-*TODO: Document how users navigate through these pages*
+*TODO: Document how users navigate through these pages in a mermaid plot*

 ```
 [Reviewer Dashboard] --> [Review Queue] --> [Study Review]